 From here on out, PhotoDemon will finally be able to provide strong visual consistency, regardless of what operating system you’re using - meaning that once you get comfortable with its interface, you never have to learn a new one.

 New controls that use a similar visual language

 Progressive disclosure is an important concept in interaction design.
 Progressive disclosure means that initially, a program only provides the minimum information necessary to complete a task.
 However, advanced users can progressively disclose more information by clicking on various on-screen elements.
-This yields a nice experience for both beginners and advanced users.
+This presents a nice experience for both beginners and advanced users.

 In the “progressive disclosure” article linked above, Microsoft shows six different visual approaches to progressive disclosure, including chevrons, arrows, plus/minus buttons, and rotating triangles.
 Each of these mechanisms looks and behaves differently, with some glyphs indicating the disclosure state after you click them, while others show the current disclosure state.
 All the usual caveats about different behavior across Windows versions also applies.

 As much as possible, I prefer to reduce complex systems like that down to just one consistent visual indicator.
 For example, in the next release, PhotoDemon makes better use of simple “title bars” - brief captions (with rotating arrows) that easily show/hide information panels.

 Don’t want to see a panel?
 Click the title bar to show/hide it.
 As with all other controls, the title bar’s clickable nature is revealed by hover animations and a hand cursor.

 This allows you to switch between simple dialogs and complex ones at your leisure, and once you’re comfortable with one “title bar” control, you’re comfortable with all title bar controls.
 After all - you’ve got better things to do than learn a half-dozen different mechanisms for performing the same basic task!